 Looking back, two things strike me about our ‘struggle’.
 First, things would have been a lot less stressful if I’d taken the time to look up the stats.
 Second, things would have been a lot less stressful if I’d plucked up the courage to talk to my friends.
 Why and, um, why?
 Well, if I’d looked up the stats, I’d have discovered that taking 6-12 months to get pregnant is perfectly normal and we weren’t actually engaged in a struggle after all.
 And if I’d talked to my friends, I’d have discovered that they’d been trying for a few months and weren’t actually superhuman sperm bots after all.

 Would either of these things have made the second line appear on my wife’s pregnancy test any sooner?
 Absolutely not.
 But they would have made me feel less like a failure.
 And while I can’t categorically say that this mental boost would have stopped me from sitting down and reading the riot act to my testicles on a bi-weekly basis, I can unequivocally state that it would have made less anxious and that this would have made each of our 8.9 minute ‘let’s make a baby’ sex sessions seem less like a chore.

 You’re right.
-That is 3.5 minutes above average, but that’s just one of the things I want you take from this article.
-The other is that when it comes to the length of time it takes to manufacture a baby there is no such thing as should or will.
+That is 3.5 minutes above average, but my love-making prowess is just one of the things I want you take from this article.
+The other is that when it comes to trying for a baby, there is no such thing as should or will.
 It can take anything from one day to multiple years to procreate.
 So if you’re just about to embark on the baby-making journey, stay calm and be prepared for it to take a lot longer than you originally imagined.
-And if you’re a few months into the voyage, stay positive, remember the stats and repeat after me: “Just because it hasn’t happened yet doesn’t mean it won’t happen at all.”
+And if you’re a few months into the voyage, stay positive, remember the stats and repeat after me… “Just because it hasn’t happened yet doesn’t mean it won’t happen at all.”